 N1 or N2 you will need van insurance

-There are three levels of van insurance you can choose from:
+Like car insurance, there are three levels of van insurance you can choose from:

-Fully comprehensive: This covers you, your van, your passengers and property, as well as any third parties involved in an accident.
-It also protects your van against vandalism and theft.
+Fully comprehensive: this covers you, your van, your passengers and property, as well as any third parties involved in an accident.
+It also protects your van against vandalism and theft

-Third party only (TPO): This covers your liability for injury to others including any damage to third party property only.
-This level of cover is the minimum legal requirement for motorists in the UK.
+Third party only (TPO): this covers your liability for injury to others including any damage to third party property only.
+This level of cover is the minimum legal requirement for motorists in the UK

 |Third party damage||Yes||Yes||Yes|

-You can extend your cover to include:
+You can extend your van insurance to include:

 Not all insurers offer the same extras, so check carefully before you buy.
 You will likely need to pay to include each option on your policy.

 The price of your van insurance premiums depends on:

 Your van: the value, age and engine size of your van will influence the cost of your cover.
 For example, an expensive new van with a powerful engine will cost more to cover than an older vehicle with a lower spec engine